 Rats are not the only animals that like to eat dog poop – dogs like to do it as well!
 As disgusting as this may sound to us, it is a recognized canine behavior called coprophagia.
 Around one and six dogs are regular poop eaters and a quarter of dogs have tried it at least once.
 Both adults and puppies show this behavior but it is more common in multi-dog households and females.
 It is not a behavior that you should tolerate because it can lead to your dog eating feces produced by other dogs.
 This puts them at risk of contracting diseases.
 One of the main prevention strategies for coprophagia is removing poop as soon as they have deposited it.
 A lot of poop hanging around only encourages them!

-Dog poop is an attractive food source for many flying insects including many species of flies and mosquitoes.
-These are not necessarily something that you want to encourage into your yard as they can also make their way into your home through open windows etc. Flies will lay their eggs in dog poop.
+Dog poop is an attractive food source for many flying insects including many species of flies.
+These insects invading your yard increases the chance they can also make their way into your home through open windows etc. Flies will lay their eggs in dog poop.
 These develop into larvae and eventually into a fresh generation of flies – right next to your house.
 The last thing you want is them landing on food in your kitchen!

 10. Dog Poop Can Contain Parasites

 Dogs can carry several gastrointestinal parasites.
-A large roundworm species, Toxocara canis, can be fatal and can also migrate to humans.
-Another species, Toxascaris leonina is more typically seen in older dogs.
-We can become infected if we put soil, sand, or plants that have been contaminated with dog poop in our mouths.
+A large roundworm species, Toxocara canis, can migrate to humans.
+Another species, Toxascaris leonina, is more typically seen in older dogs.
+We can become infected if we ingest soil, sand, or plants that have been contaminated with dog poop.

-The hookworm species, Uncinaria stenocephala is found in the northern fringe of the United States, and less commonly elsewhere in the country.
+The hookworm species (Uncinaria stenocephala) is found in the northern fringe of the United States, and less commonly elsewhere in the country.
 Another hookworm, Ancylostoma braziliense, is found occasionally from Florida to North Carolina and along the Gulf Coast of the United States.
-Humans can be infected if the larvae penetrate the skin.
-This usually happens when people sit or walk on contaminated ground with bare feet.
+Human infection is typically cutaneous larva migrans from skin contact with contaminated soil.
+This usually happens when people walk on contaminated ground with bare feet.

 11. Your Dog May Roll In It

 There’s no denying that most dogs are attracted to stinky things.
 This may be because they are trying to cover up the fragrance of the shampoo you have just used (dogs don’t share human opinions of fragrances) or because they simply love stinky smells.
-Some experts have suggested that they used it as a camouflage for hunting so that prey did not know that they were coming.
+Some experts have suggested that they used it as a camouflage for hunting to fool prey.
 Others think that it was the method wild dogs used to carry messages about what they had found back to the pack.
 It may also be a method of territory marking or simply a way to get your attention.
-You are hardly likely to ignore your pooch doing this just before they run inside and leap on your sofa, are you?
+Regardless of the reason behind the behavior, you are hardly likely to ignore your pooch doing this just before they run inside and leap on your sofa.

 One of the most effective ways to control this behavior is to reduce opportunities.
 You can achieve this by making sure that there is no poop in your yard!